 3. There is no direct way to increase profit.
-Instead you can only improve the inputs that make a profit which are revenues and expenses.
+Instead, you can only improve the inputs that make a profit which is revenues and expenses.

 Also, keep in mind that every industry and business are different so what’s important is you consult your CPA for specific advice on your business.

 The very first thing that you need to do in order to increase your profit is bookkeeping.

 You might be thinking, “Huh?
 Bookkeeping?
 How is that gonna help me increase my profit?”